 VR guide in 2019.
 Which helmet to choose for your tasks

 (VR).
-Since 2016, when the Oculus Rift helmet came out, the industry has experienced rapid growth.
-To keep abreast of all the new products on the market, we decided to create a guide on equipment for VR in 2019.
+Since 2016, when the Oculus Rift came out, the industry has experienced rapid growth.
+To keep up with all the new products on the market, we decided to compile a guide to VR equipment in 2019.

 It will be correct to start our review with techthe landscape of all VR helmets that are already available on the market or announced for release in 2019.
 Below are all the prominent manufacturers and their current products.
 About some models that have not yet been released, we know very little, so this article will be supplemented as they appear on the market.